-In the real estate sales industry, it is usually known as "feast or famine", but the famine became so great in the late 2000's that many just had to quit and take other jobs- if they could- some just might have had to live in their cars.
+In the real estate sales industry, it is usually known as "feast or famine", but the famine became so great in the late 2000's that many just had to quit and take other jobs.

 The main point here is that you need to plan, and have not just a rainy day fund, but a rainy year savings/ or investment account.